damianhakert/damianhakert.github.io/source/_posts/2016-03-23-feature-highlight-saml.md

 with support for [Custom Attributes](http://doc.gitlab.com/ce/integration/saml.html#attribute_statements), better error handling, and a couple of bug fixes.

-The inclusion of these features, specially the Custom Attributes, are of great use to GitLab users.
+The inclusion of these features, especially the Custom Attributes, are of great use to GitLab users.
 You no longer need to change your IdP server to match the parameters that GitLab is expecting, you can now tell `omniauth-saml`, and therefore GitLab, where to look for them.